Professional Networking Coaching

 Normally, sessions are 50 minutes long, although arrangements can be made for longer sessions.

 The answer to that question depends entirely on the issue(s) you are seeking to resolve.
-If you’re coming in for something fairly straightforward, such as professional networking coaching or interview coaching, or to improve your resume/LinkedIn profile/cover letter, you’ll probably need to meet with me once or twice.
+If you’re coming in for something fairly straightforward, such as networking or interviewing coaching, or to improve your resume/LinkedIn profile/cover letter, you’ll probably need to meet with me once or twice.
 If you’re looking to tackle a more complex issue (e.g. if you’re dissatisfied with your current career but don’t know what alternatives would make sense, and/or if there is a significant emotional block like low self-confidence or debilitating anxiety) we’re probably looking at somewhere between four and eight sessions.
 After a preliminary conversation with you I’ll be able to give you a reasonable estimate.

 For the foreseeable future I am only conducting sessions virtually (FaceTime, WhatsApp, Zoom, Skype, or phone).
 I have found virtual sessions to be just as effective as in-person, in addition to being more convenient for both my clients and me.
 I can schedule sessions just about any time between 10 a.m. and 7 p.m. weekdays, and even on weekends if necessary.